jhnwllr/gbif-dbscan-outliers/README.md

 ## DBSCAN outlier detection for GBIF occurrence data

+This project detects outliers in GBIF occurrence data using clustering (i.e. DBSCAN) with haversine distance (sphere-earth distance).

 ![](https://raw.githubusercontent.com/jhnwllr/gbif-dbscan-outliers/master/image_examples/Pilherodius%20pileatus.jpg)

-This project is intended to detect outliers from GBIF occurrence data using simple haversine distance and clustering (i.e. DBSCAN).

-The project is based roughly on this blog post: https://www.oreilly.com/content/clustering-geolocated-data-using-spark-and-dbscan/
+It was inspired by this blog post: https://www.oreilly.com/content/clustering-geolocated-data-using-spark-and-dbscan/

-The outlier detection here is based on simple DBSCAN implementation [here][] and then run using spark-submit.

-The end result will be a table of outliers (probably around 300K).
+The end result will be a table of outliers (probably around 1M-300K depending on the settings).

 ## Build this project

-Run this using inside project home directory where the build.sbt is located.
+Run this using inside project home directory where the `build.sbt` is located.

 ```
 sbt assembly